beeware/briefcase/docs/background/quickstart.rst

 .. admonition:: Build tool dependencies

-    Building for other platforms depends on the build tools for the platform you're targetting being available on the platform you're using.
+    Building for some platforms depends on the build tools for the platform you're targetting being available on the platform you're using.
 For example, you will only be able to create iOS applications on macOS.
     Briefcase will check for any required tools, and will report an error if